-The Cornell University Department of Statistical Science (DSS) in the college of Computing and Information Science (CIS) has multiple tenured and tenure-track faculty positions available at its Ithaca campus.
-Ithaca, NY is in the heart of the Finger Lakes region.
-Both Cornell and Ithaca offer a vibrant cultural life and a wide range of sporting and outdoor activities with the pleasures of both city and country close at hand.
+Cornell University is located in Ithaca, New York, a city of about 35,000 people in the heart of the Finger Lakes region.
+Both Cornell University and the City of Ithaca offer a wide range of cultural and outdoor activities, with the pleasures of both city and country close at hand.
+Ithaca is Gorges!